Wuwime/canaIdeals-orientation-retake-exam/README.md

   - this altitude cannot be set higher than mountain's height (our climbers are basically stuck on the top :))
 - Redirect user back to mainpage afterwards

-- (BONUS - DO ONLY IF YOU HAVE TIME) There is a small chance the climber will fail and climbers get injured.
-In that case, his altitude will stay the same and he will become injured.
-  - Chance of injury is equal to mountain's level and it cannot go above 70%
-    - eg: chance on level 3 mountain is 3%, and 8% on level 8 mountain

 ### POST `/climbers/{id}/rescue/`

 - This endpoint will send a rescue helicopter towards the climber with given `id`